Esme Chombo

-Esme Jynet Chombo is a Malawian High Court Magistrate and the current (2025) Malawian Ambassador to the United States, Canada and Mexico.
+Esme Jynet Chombo is a Malawian High Court Magistrate who became the Malawian Ambassador to the United States, Canada and Mexico until 2026.
 She is a champion of women's rights and human rights.
 She gained attention internationally for ruling against Madonna's second adoption, which opened an international debate about the rights of children, celebrity adoptions and child trafficking in international adoption.